Skip to Content

 Downtown Bend, Oregon

 Of course, one of the epic things to do in Bend, Oregon is to explore downtown.
+Plus, shopping in Bend is always sales tax-free.
 There are tons of shops, restaurants, breweries, events, etc. Bend has a very cute downtown area with buildings over 100 years old.

 Also, if you happen to visit Bend on a Wednesday during summer, you will find a farmers market.
 There is a mix of organic produce, flowers, baked goods, nuts, etc. The Bend Farmer’s Market starts in early May to mid October, rain or shine, every Wednesday from 2pm-6pm.
 The Farmer’s Market is found Downtown Brooks Alley, between Franklin Ave and Minnesota Ave.